 First up, let’s just say it - nothing beats a healthy diet.
-One that has a balanced intake of vegetables, fibre, unrefined carbohydrates, protein and healthy fats.
-However, in reality, many of us lead busy lives with little time to really prepare what we eat.
-In fact, recent ABS data1 revealed that many Australians are not meeting a healthy daily intake of vegetables, fruit, dairy products, lean meats and alternatives, and grain-based foods, with ‘less than 4% consuming enough vegetables and legumes or beans each day’1.
+One that has a balanced intake of vegetables, fibre, unrefined carbohydrates, protein, and healthy fats.
+However, in reality, many of us lead busy lives and have little time to really prepare what we eat.
+In fact, ABS data1 reveals that many Australians are not consuming a healthy daily intake of fruit and vegetables, with ‘only one in twenty (5.4%) adults [meeting] both the fruit and the vegetable recommendations’.

-If you are considering adding in a supplement alongside a healthy diet for a little extra support, a multivitamin may be the convenient dietary assistance you need.
-It’s a great option for providing multiple important nutrients.
-Some multivitamins can also contain B group vitamins to help assist with energy production and vitality.
+If you are considering adding a supplement to your diet for a little extra support, a multivitamin may be a convenient way to fill in those dietary gaps where your intake might be lacking.
+It’s also a great option to ensure you are not missing out on any of those important nutrients.
+Some multivitamins also contain B group vitamins, which help to assist with energy production and vitality.

-However, it’s not just as simple as popping a little tablet in your mouth and hoping for the best.
+However, it’s not just as simple as swallowing a little tablet and hoping for the best.
 Swisse expert, David Cannata, explains how you can get the most out of your multi.

 Timing is everything…sort of

-Some factors can be considered when taking a supplement, for example, it can depend on the type of supplement you’re taking and the time of day you take it.
-David says, “Water-soluble vitamins are best taken in the morning, while calcium and magnesium are better to be taken in the evening, and both vitamins and minerals are recommended to be taken with food.
-Calcium, iron and zinc should be taken at least two hours apart from each other and away from coffee, tea and high-fibre foods.”
+Some factors should be considered when taking a supplement, such as the type of supplement you’re taking and the time of day you take it.
+David says, “water-soluble vitamins are best taken in the morning, while there are other supplements which work better if taken in the evening, and it is recommended that both vitamins and minerals be taken with food.
+Calcium, iron, and zinc should be taken at least two hours apart from each other and away from coffee, tea, and high-fibre foods.”

 Got that?
 Phew!
-If you’re looking at a multivitamin, then it’s best to take one tablet in the morning, along with your healthy breakfast, particularly as formulations which contain B vitamins help to support energy production.
-If you forget then it’s all good, you can also take one tablet in the afternoon with lunch.
+If you’re looking at adding a multivitamin to your diet, then it’s best to take one tablet in the morning, alongside your healthy breakfast, as formulations which contain B vitamins help to support energy production.
+If you forget then that’s okay, you can also take one tablet in the afternoon with lunch.

 To eat, or not to eat?

-It’s important to remember that taking a multivitamin is just one small piece of the puzzle for maintaining positive wellbeing.
-Don’t forget other lifestyle factors that are conducive to good health, such as a healthy diet, getting enough sleep, regular exercise and minimising stress.
-It’s all part of your whole-of-health-picture.
+It’s important to remember that taking a multivitamin is just one small piece of the puzzle for maintaining positive health and wellbeing.
+Don’t forget the other important lifestyle factors which are conducive to good health, including a healthy diet, getting enough sleep, regular exercise, and minimising stress.
+It’s all part of your holistic health picture.